SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/NodeShadow/README.md

 #NodeShadow Sample

-This sample how to update shadow of node.
+This sample shows how to update the shadow of the node.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent